 Dwayne Truss has been involved in education advocacy in the Austin area for over fifteen years.
 He serves as a community representative on the LSC at Ella Flagg Young Elementary and raised five children who attended CPS schools.
 Dwayne is the Assistant Director of Raise Your Hand.

 Jill Wohl has been involved in school reform and Local School Council governance for almost a decade.
 She has public policy experience in early education, bilingualism/biliteracy and children with disabilities.
 Jill is a proud CPS parent and graduate of NYC public schools, where her father served on a democratically elected school board.

 June Coutre serves on numerous boards in Chinatown, including the Ping Tom Advisory Board, the Chinatown Public Library Advisory Board and the Pan Asian Advisory Board.
-She is on the LSC at her daughter’s school, Haines Elementary.
+Her daughter attended Haines where she was LSC Chair and now attends a Noble charter HS.

-Heather Hootman is a parent of three sons attending three CPS schools, including two high schools.
+Heather Hootman is a parent of three sons, one in a CPS elementary school, one in high school and one in college.
 Her training in architecture focused on the need for educational buildings to support broad and progressive curricula in an ecologically sustainable manner.
 Heather is a CPS graduate.

 Sonia Kwon, a graduate of CPS, is a parent of two children who attend their neighborhood CPS school.
 She is actively involved in her community and local school and served on the school’s “Friends of’ board.
 Sonia recently served as the head of the Education transition committee for Ameya Pawar, 47th ward alderman.
 She is president and owner of Cipo, Inc., a consulting firm specializing in Microsoft ERP and CRM systems.
 Sonia is the Treasurer of Raise Your Hand.

 Eric Reyes Eric is a proud product of CPS and a parent of a CPS student.
 His work in education has been driven by an interest in social justice.
 He holds an M.A. in Sociology and Education from Teachers College, Columbia University.
 There his graduate studies focused on school equity, dropout prevention, gender and schools, school discipline policies, charter schools, and education policy.
 Eric lives in Pilsen.